-They also swabbed the wound and sent samples to the Center for Disease Control’s Exotic Pathology Laboratory to ensure that I had not brought something unknown into the U.S. from abroad — no joke.
+They know this because they swabbed the wound and sent samples to the Center for Disease Control’s Exotic Pathology Laboratory to ensure I had not brought something unknown into the U.S. from abroad — no joke.

 I damaged my shoulder and knee while trying studying kung fu in China and attempting some of the acrobatic moves at the Shaolin Temple school in China.
-They still pop and grind today.
+The joints still pop and grind today.
 Since my medical options were very limited, I had another student do acupuncture treatments on the injuries.
-They helped tremendously.
+The treatments helped tremendously — acupuncture works!

 A bigger wave than I could handle took me down while surfing in Sri Lanka.
 I caught my thumb on the sandy bottom and bent it completely backward.
 My most useful of phalanges was flopping around with a damaged socket.
 It’s damn near impossible to accomplish anything when the thumb on your dominant hand is out of commission.
 Packing my backpack grew from a 5-minute ritual into an all-morning-long effort!

-I later treated this injury myself by wrapping to immobilize it.
+I later treated this injury myself by wrapping my thumb to immobilize it.
 A nurse friend at home advised me from afar.
-The thumb healed fairly well and I have full range of motion [knock on wood].
-Never went to see a doctor.
+The thumb healed fairly well, and I have full range of motion [knock on wood].
+I never went to see a doctor.

 On Koh Lanta island in Thailand, I had a toothpick-sized bamboo splinter snap off in the bottom of my foot.
 My Austrian neighbors were kind enough to do surgery for me, albeit slightly medieval.
-Yes, a cigarette lighter and electrical tape are part of the surgical tools.
+Pliers were involved.
+Yes, a cigarette lighter and electrical tape were also part of the “surgical” tools.